SuperVK/sparse-image-repr-bep/bep.typ

 === Lie groups & parameter space
-This works quite well for positioning the gaussians in some particular spot.
+This works quite well for positioning the Gaussians in some particular spot.
 However, to make this match our target image, we will use gradient descent, as will be explained later.
 This requires the parameters to be a vector space.
 This is not the case by default for the Lie group.
 This means that when applying gradient descent at the current stage, the parameters could no longer be in the Lie group after gradient descent steps.
-This means that this parameter has no longer any useful meaning, and cannot be used to position the gaussian.
+This means that this parameter has no longer any useful meaning, and cannot be used to position the Gaussian.

 For this reason, we will search for a parameter space, $V$, such that $V$ is a vector space, and there exists a surjective function $psi : V -> G$.
 We can use this to apply gradient descent on $V$, as this is a vector space, and render the image using $G$.